T-Sofue/FixPointTask/README.md

   <p>run "python task4.py singlefile" which contains single logfile</p>
   <p>run "python task4.py multifile" which contains two logfiles</p>
 </ol>
+<p>If you would want to access logfile of your own in different path, instead of the demo prepared, you should edit variable "target" in line 35 to your desired path.
+Make sure you moved all of your logfile(s) to the new directory if anything else than logfile exists in that directory</p>
 <h3>Result</h3>
 <p>following result should appear on screen</p>
 <ul>